 Each and every day we work hard to provide you with safe, dependable, high-quality drinking water, and each day a number of water quality tests are conducted to assure that you continue to receive this high-quality water.
-Your drinking water met or exceeded all regulatory requirements in 2016.
+Your drinking water again met or exceeded all regulatory requirements in 2017.

 The Albemarle County Service Authority (ACSA) and Rivanna Water and Sewer Authority (RWSA), in partnership with the Virginia Department of Health (VDH), work cooperatively to ensure that you receive a safe and reliable supply of drinking water.
 The RWSA collects, stores and treats the water, while the ACSA purchases the treated water and delivers it to you through our distribution system.